 Strategic Management Division

-- Established in 2014, the Strategic Management Division works to build the Courts’ capacity to develop, execute, and evaluate strategy and performance to better serve the public.
-We provide innovative strategies and evidence-based information to develop policies, enhance the administration of justice, and improve the quality of services at the D.C.
-Courts.
-The merger of the Office of Strategic Management and Research and Development Division integrated the Courts’ planning, analysis, research, and performance measurement functions with one another to maintain a strategic focus.
+The Strategic Management Division works to build the Courts' capacity to develop, execute, and evaluate strategy and performance to better serve the public.
+We provide innovative strategies and evidence-based information to develop policies, enhance the administration of justice, and improve the quality of services at the DC Courts.
+The division performs strategic planning, analysis, research, and performance measurement functions to enhance strategic management of the DC Courts.
 Our services enable judges and court administrators to make decisions based on evidence and best practices, and facilitate the Courts’ performance monitoring and accountability to the public as the District’s Judicial Branch.

 Organizational Performance: working with court leadership to identify organizational performance measures that align with the Strategic Plan and focus on outcomes important to the public.
 Division staff work closely with the Chief Judge's Performance Standards Committee to foster continuous performance improvement within Superior Court, and with divisions to develop cost-effective data collection and reporting procedures that adhere to quality standards.
 The Division co-leads the Courts' business intelligence program with the Information Technology Division.
 The Courts' ability to monitor its performance as a public institution is essential to maintaining the independence of the Judicial Branch, as well as the trust and confidence of the community.